fastapi/fastapi/docs/en/docs/advanced/additional-responses.md

 To see what exactly you can include in the responses, you can check these sections in the OpenAPI specification:

 * <a href="https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#responsesObject" class="external-link" target="_blank">OpenAPI Responses Object</a>, it includes the `Response Object`.
 * <a href="https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#responseObject" class="external-link" target="_blank">OpenAPI Response Object</a>, you can include anything from this directly in each response inside your `responses` parameter.
-Including `description`, `headers`, `content` (inside of this is that you declare different media types and JSON Schemas), and `links`.
+Including `description`, `headers`, `content` (inside this is that you declare different media types and JSON Schemas), and `links`.